I don’t have any research experience. Can you tell me how to get started?

 No, it is not required that your study coordinator be a nurse, although a clinical background is helpful.
 Investigators are able to delegate study tasks, provided the coordinator has been trained and the duties being delegated are within reasonable scope.

-How much will it cost me to do a study with Frenova?
+How much does it cost to participate in a study with Frenova?

 There is no cost to the investigator.
 Investigators are paid by Frenova with the per patient budget.
 The budget is built using the schedule of assessment in the study protocol for the procedures that must be completed at the various study visits.
 It is prorated according to patient participation.